pmh-only/ptools/README.md

 # PTools
-A collection of tools for string conversations
+A collection of tools for string conversions

 ## Demo
 * https://ptools.pmh.codes